Quansight-Labs/ndindex/docs/indices/other-topics.md

 represented as a manipulation of the strides (plus shape and offset).

-Another important fact about strides is that broadcasting can be achieved by manipulating the strides, namely by adding a `0` to the strides.
+Another important fact about strides is that broadcasting can be achieved by manipulating the strides, namely by using a `0` stride to repeate the same data along a given axis.

 ```py
 >>> c = a.reshape((1, 12, 2))